ShareChat: A Dataset of Chatbot Conversations in the Wild: Preliminary Analysis

 \section{Preliminary Analysis}

-The final dataset contains conversations from five platforms, featuring a wide range of languages, diverse user prompts and longer conversation with less toxic content compared to other datasets.
-In this section, we describe the basic statistics of the dataset and platform-specific attributes.
-We also present the results of our toxicity analysis and topic distribution.
+The final dataset contains conversations from five platforms, featuring a wide range of languages, diverse user prompts and longer conversations compared to other datasets.
+In this section, we describe the basic statistics of the dataset, and the results of our toxicity analysis and topic distribution.